codeigniter4/CodeIgniter4/user_guide_src/source/incoming/incomingrequest.rst

 Getting Specific Data from JSON
 ===============================

-You can get a specific piece of data from a JSON stream by passing a variable name into ``getVar()`` for the data that you want or you can use "dot" notation to dig into the JSON to get data that is not on the root level.
+You can get a specific piece of data from a JSON stream by passing a variable name into ``getJsonVar()`` for the data that you want or you can use "dot" notation to dig into the JSON to get data that is not on the root level.

 .. literalinclude:: incomingrequest/010.php

-If you want the result to be an associative array instead of an object, you can use ``getJsonVar()`` instead and pass true in the second parameter.
-This function can also be used if you can't guarantee that the incoming request will have the correct ``Content-Type`` header.
+If you want the result to be an associative array instead of an object, you can pass true in the second parameter:

 .. literalinclude:: incomingrequest/011.php